vighnesh1795/SQL-Project_Swiggy-Order-Processing/README.md

 🧩 Tech Stack
--SQL (PostgreSQL) for querying and transformations.​ -pgAdmin for import, schema management, and running queries.​
+1. SQL (PostgreSQL) for querying and transformations.​
+2. pgAdmin for import, schema management, and running queries.​